giantswarm/rfc/classify-cluster-priority/README.md

 - In the web UI there are several places where the proposed label can be displayed as useful information for users:

-    - In the cluster list, as an indicator especially for clusters classified as `critical` and `important`.
+    - In the cluster list, as an indicator especially for clusters classified as `highest` and `medium`.

     - On the cluster details page.

-    - When deleting a cluster, especially in case the cluster is classified as `critical` and `important`, to highlight the purpose of the cluster.
+    - When deleting a cluster, especially in case the cluster is classified as `highest` and `medium`, to highlight the purpose of the cluster.

-- In kubectl-gs, when listing clusters using the `get clusters` command, an additional column `SERVICE PRIORITY` can be added to display the value based on the label (or the default value `critical`, in case of absence).
+- In kubectl-gs, when listing clusters using the `get clusters` command, an additional column `SERVICE PRIORITY` can be added to display the value based on the label (or the default value `highest`, in case of absence).

 - We could add the label to our monitoring, to include the priority information as a criterium in visualization or alerting.